 Follow the Dream

-6. A commitment to attending tutoring after school
+- a commitment to their studies and to attending tutoring after school